Projects

 About

-Cort’s work has been exhibited nationally by art spaces such as Field Projects (NYC), Big Medium (TX), the Johnson Fine Arts Center at Northern State University (SD), and the Tampa Museum of Art (FL), among others.
+), Field Projects (NYC), Big Medium (TX), and the Johnson Fine Arts Center at Northern State University (SD), and by the Munich Zine Library (Germany).

-Full CV here.
+Full CV here